-If you work long hours, perhaps throughout the night on the night shift, or 12-24 hour shift work, getting sleep or a workout can be a debate that occurs in your head each day.
-Here is a common question that is received from deployed military, police, and firefighters quite regularly:
+If you work long hours, getting sleep or a workout can be a debate that occurs in your head each day.
+Here is a common question that is received from deployed military, police and firefighters:

-Jacob – You phrased your question very well.
-Most people do not mention the level of sleep received each night of the week when asking similar questions, but rather state it as their shift work hours instead.
 You are on the right track with that mentality.
 Regardless of the amount of sleep you receive, you should build solid sleeping rituals to make all the sleep you get good enough or even restorative.
-Consider the following recovery options on your days of minimal sleep, moderate sleep, and perfect sleep.
+Consider the following recovery options on your days of minimal sleep, moderate sleep and perfect sleep.

-On days where you work long shift hours and know you will only receive a moderate level of sleep (5-6 hours), make sure you get in your workout BEFORE that shift, then you can go into your sleeping rituals shortly after your long day.
-This will allow you to take advantage of the sleeping time and get your workout over with for the day prior to the shift – helping you stay awake during the evening.
-These workouts can be your normal workouts, but you may want to try a mobility day every now and then after a moderate level of sleep when tougher workouts are mixed in the day before.
+On days where you work long shift hours and know you will only receive a moderate level of sleep (5-6 hours), make sure you get in your workout before that shift.
+Then you can go into your sleeping rituals shortly after your long day.
+This will allow you to take advantage of the sleeping time and get your workout done before your shift.
+These can be your normal workouts, but you may want to try a mobility day every now and then after a moderate level of sleep when tougher workouts are mixed in the day before.

-Of course, you need to make sure all other de-stressing recovery methods are in play as well.
-Mobility Days, Easy Days, Breathing, Nutrition, and Hydration are some of the recovery tools you cannot neglect during the long days and nights of shift work and deployments.
-Truly these workouts you do can be ideal and greatly needed for stress mitigation and when in doubt, go for a long walk/bike ride and focus on breathing (treadmill/stationary bike) deeply in the nose and out the mouth (breathing article).
+Make sure all other destressing recovery methods are in play as well.
+Mobility Days, easy days, breathing, nutrition and hydration are some recovery tools you cannot neglect during shift work and deployments.
+These workouts can be ideal and greatly needed for stress mitigation.
+When in doubt, go for a long walk/bike ride and focus on breathing (treadmill/stationary bike) deeply into the nose and out of the mouth (breathing article).